I-360, Petition for Amerasian, Widow(er), or Special Immigrant

-Form 12; Instructions 9.
+Form 19; Instructions 16.

 Where to File

+Please review the Filing Chart for the most current guidance on where to file your application.
 If you are filing at a lockbox, important filing tips, as well as additional information on fees and customer service, are listed on our Lockbox Filing Tips webpage.

 E-Notification: If you want to receive an e-mail and/or a text message that your Form I-360 has been accepted at a USCIS Lockbox facility, complete Form G-1145, E-Notification of Application/Petition Acceptance and clip it to the first page of your application.

-There is a fee of $405, except for:
+There is a fee of $435, except for:

 Attestation for Special Immigrant Religious Worker Classification